samrylanjamesharris/NexusLLM/README.md

 3. Download the model:
 - Auto-download: Just run the script.
 Pick a model out of the selection, it'll automatically start downloading when you select one.

-That's it, you're basically done.
+That's it, you're basically done!
-Make sure to tweak the script so it matches your system or preferences, it could be switching out the model or setting the temperture on the model.
+Make sure to tweak the script so it matches your system or preferences, it could be switching out the model or setting the temperture on the model, etc.
-If you're not happy with the models already in the script, you can switch them out by just going to Hugging Face and looking for models that are supported by ctransformers.
+If you're not happy with the models already in the script, you can switch them out by just going to Hugging Face and looking for models that are supported by transformers.
 I use TheBloke's models which work 100% of the time, of course, you can use other ones if you want to.

 ## Chat Example / Terminal - Mistral 7B Model:
 ![aiexample](https://github.com/user-attachments/assets/9f636660-9884-472e-88c6-5f107bc1ee1c)